PotHix/pothix.github.com/content/post/yearly-review-2017.md

 ### ✅ Completed tasks

-In the last years, Todoist is providing a Year in review and this year is not different.
+In the last years, Todoist is providing a Year in review and this year is no different.
 If you're a Todoist user, you can check your data [here](https://todoist.com/review/2017/you).

 Let's check my Todoist tasks! 🙂